Priya-Patel31/Clean_UI/README.md

 ## Features
 - Simple and easy to use components.
--- Reusable and Modular components.
+- Reusable and Modular components.
--- Followed OOCSS concepts while building the component library.
+- Followed OOCSS concepts while building the component library.
--- You can combine the classes and use them as per your accordance.
+- You can combine the classes and use them as per your accordance.

 ## Installation

---For using my component library just import the cdn
+- For using my component library just import the cdn